 The Sami are the only indigenous people in Norway, Sweden, and Finland.
 The Sami are also one of the indigenous populations on the Kola Peninsula in Russia.
 The traditional Sami settlement area (Sápmi) includes this entire area (see the highlighted map below).

-Norway, Sweden and Finland all have their own Sami broadcasters (NRK Sápmi, SR Sameradion, SVT Sápmi og YLE Sápmi, respectively), while the privately owned Sami radio on the Kola Peninsula in Russia has been closed down.
-Together the four media units in Norway, Sweden and Finland cover the entire Sami area (Sápmi) and produce several of their broadcasts together.
-NRK Sápmi is the largest of these four, with 110 employees (2013).
-NRK Sápmi broadcasts 246 hours of TV, 1754 of FM-radio, and 6545 hours on digital radio (DAB)/inline radio per year (2012).
-In addition, there is text and photo production for the Internet.
+Norway, Sweden and Finland all have their own Sami broadcasters (NRK Sápmi, SR Sameradion, SVT Sápmi og YLE Sápmi, respectively).
+Together the three media units in Norway, Sweden and Finland cover the entire Sami area (Sápmi) and produce several of their broadcasts together.
+NRK Sápmi is the largest of these four.

 Main mission: To create media products for the Sami